NLaff/lafferty.co-v2/content/reviews/superhuman.md

 +++

-title = "9 Month Superhuman Review | Is It Worth It?" date = "2021-01-19"
+title = "9 Month Superhuman Review | Worth $30/Month?"
+date = "2021-01-19"
 description = "Superhuman is the best email client I've ever used.
 But is it worth the high price?" draft = false